 Your entitlement to pay and superannuation during maternity leave depends on the terms of your contract of employment.
 Employers are not obliged to pay women on maternity leave.
 You may qualify for Maternity Benefit which is a Department of Social Protection payment you have sufficient PRSI contributions.
 However an employee’s contract could provide for additional rights to payment during the leave period, so that, for example, the employee could receive full pay less the amount of Maternity Benefit payable.

-From 1 March 2007 you are also entitled to take up to a further 16 weeks’ additional maternity leave.
+You are also entitled to take up to a further 16 weeks’ additional maternity leave which begins immediately after the end of maternity leave.
 This period is not covered by Maternity Benefit, nor is your employer obliged, unless otherwise agreed, to make any payment during this period - see below.
 If you become ill while you are on additional maternity leave you may ask your employer if you may end the additional maternity leave.
 If your employer agrees you will not be entitled to the remainder of the maternity leave but will be treated as being on sick leave and you may be entitled to Illness Benefit.

 You are entitled to leave for any public holidays that occur during your maternity leave (including additional maternity leave).
 The right of employees to leave for public holidays is set down in Section 21 of the Organisation of Working Time Act 1997.

 Apart from pay and superannuation, time spent on maternity leave (including additional maternity leave) is treated as though you have been in employment, and this time can be used to accumulate annual leave and public holiday entitlement